Madness (band): Mike Barson's Departure

+Post-Stiff

 In 1985, the label released the band's sixth studio album, Mad Not Mad.
 Barson's usual keyboard parts were filled by an emphasis on synthesisers provided by Steve Nieve of the Attractions.
 In later years, frontman Suggs has described the album as a "polished turd".
 The album reached number 16 in the UK charts, which is the band's lowest position on the album charts to date.
 Despite the poor chart showing, the album was listed as number 55 in NME's "All Time 100 Albums".
 The singles for the album fared even worse, with "Yesterday's Men" peaking at number 18 in the UK charts.
 The subsequent singles, "Uncle Sam" and "Sweetest Girl", failed to make the top 20, which was a first for Madness singles.

 The band then attempted to record a new studio album, and 11 demo tracks were recorded.
 However, musical differences arose between the band members.
 The untitled album went unreleased, and in September 1986, the band announced that they were to break-up.
 Barson rejoined the band for a farewell single, "(Waiting For) The Ghost Train", but did not appear in the music video.
 The band officially broke up following the release of the single, which reached a high of number 18 in the UK.
-In 1988, four members of the band – Suggs, Chas Smash, Lee Thompson and Chris Foreman – continued under the name The Madness.
-After one self-titled studio album and two singles that failed to make the top 40, the band broke up.